redis-stack/redis-stack-docs/docs/stack/get-started/om-clients/stack-dotnet.md

 ### Connection string specification

-The full `REDIS_CONNECTION_STRING` is formatted as follows: `redis://username:password@host:port/`.
-If your specific connection requires a password, but not a username, be sure to include the colon preceding the password.
-Otherwise, the library will throw an error.
-For example, `redis://:password@example.com:6379/`.
+The specification for Redis URIs is located [here](https://www.iana.org/assignments/uri-schemes/prov/redis).
+You can use `:password@host:port` or `default:password@host:port` for connection strings that do not include `username`.

 ## Create the model